turingschool/front-end-curriculum/lessons/module-3/react-hooks/use-effect.md

 After updating your code to include the dependency array, click on the 'Add Point' button and notice the fetch call does not get fired in response.

+#### Running on each re-render

+We can add as many invocations to `useEffect` as we'd like, each with different callback functions and dependency arrays passed in.
+Next we'll add a new `useEffect` that runs on every re-render and